High School Students: Tips for Prospective Freshmen

 - Spring semester: Register for and take the ACT and/or the SAT.

-- Spring semester: Attend college fairs in your area and
+- Spring semester: Attend college fairs in your area and visit the colleges you’re interested in.

 - Late spring semester: Carefully select courses for senior year, making sure that you meet all requirements for graduation and cover any prerequisites for your potential major (e.g., for engineering or business management).

-- Fall semester: Complete your applications — different colleges may have different deadlines and procedures, so be sure to stay on top of them.
+- Fall semester: Complete your applications.
+Different colleges may have different deadlines and procedures, so be sure to stay on top of them.

 - Spring semester: After receiving your acceptance notifications, make your choice!
 May 1 is the deposit deadline for UB and for many other colleges.